-You’re on a boat off the coast of Cancún, Mexico.
-You’re getting ready for a reef dive.
+It’s midday off the coast of Cancún, Mexico.
+You’re on a boat getting ready for a reef dive.
 You check your gear.
-Then you dive into the cool water.
+Then you tip backward off the boat into the clear water.

 Bigeyes like these live near coral reefs.

 Oceans cover 71 percent of Earth’s surface.
 They hold 97 percent of the planet’s water.
 We depend on oceans for the air we breathe.
 Ocean plants produce half of the world’s oxygen.
 Ocean waters absorb carbon dioxide.
 The oceans also control the weather.